-Figure 2.14: Fitting the regression and examining the parameters
+Figure 2.7: Fitting the regression and examining the parameters

 We again see that actually fitting a model in scikit-learn, once the data is prepared and the options for the model are decided, is a trivial process.
 This is because all the algorithmic work of determining the model parameters is abstracted away from the user.
-We will discuss some of these details later in the case of the logistic regression model we'll use on the case study data.
+We will discuss this process later, for the logistic regression model we'll use on the case study data.

 What about the slope and intercept of our fitted model?